guidocalvano/OgreJS/readme.md

  - Documentation on the wiki is totally outdated, will work on that in the near future.

- - Vectors are still not implemented, and that may change some API calls
+ - Vectors are almost implemented, but not entirely.
+The api is unlikely to change though.

  - A lot of functions have not been added yet.